zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

 ---
 layout: post
-title: React Fundamentals with Tic Tac Toe
+title: React Fundamentals By Building Tic Tac Toe
 description: Learn fundamentals of React by making an interactive Tic Tac Toe game in React
-date:   2020-09-12
+date:   2020-09-20
 ---
 In this post we will be building an interactive Tic Tac Toe game in React to learn the fundamentals of React.
 However, let's get familiar with React core concepts theoratically first.